- What is a trading account?

 This method is similar to the demat account registration method.

-- Download the trading account opening forms.
-Decide and pick the accounts you’d like to open (Equity, F&O and Currency or all).
+- Decide and pick the accounts you’d like to open (Equity, F&O, and Currency or all).
 The documents will include both the account opening forms and the KYC forms.

 - Print out these forms, and fill in the required fields.